 Now to get this grass GREEN.
 What we will need: dethatching machine or heavy rake, blended fescue grass seed, starter lawn fertilizer, and clean straw.

 Our main goal is to get seed-to-soil contact.
 If you have a large area, you may want to rent a dethatching machine.
 The settings can be lowered to disturb the top 1/4 inch of soil for great seed- to soil contact.
 If you have a small area, you can use a variety of garden tools to loosen the soil.

 If you had one half of your grass to die, you will need to broadcast seed at the rate of 4# per 1000 sq. ft.
 The best choice of grass seed is a blended fescue that includes 3 types of fescue that grow well in OUR area.
 My choice is TLC Blend, a special formulation of great-performing, compatible tall fescues fit together to create a beautiful, yet durable and hardy lawn.
 With its natural dark-green color and fine-leaved texture, deep roots, natural pest and disease resistance, and self-repairing rhizomes, T. L.C.
 Tall Fescue Blend should provide you with many years of beauty and durability.

 Many fall fertilizers have too high a concentration of nitrogen in each of the pellets that are distributed.
 This high concentration of nitrogen will burn the new grass roots as they emerge.
 You should use a lower nitrogen starter lawn fertilizer.

 Broadcast according to product directions.
 I will use Fertilome Starter Fertilizer.
 Once the grass seed and fertilizer has been applied, I suggest that you lightly rake them into the soil.
 Apply clean straw at the rate of 1 bale per 800 sq. ft.
-Most homeowners apply too much straw.
+Most homeowners apply too many straws.
 It takes only a little to provide shade and retain moisture for the new grass plants.
 Now we need to add water on a consistent basis.